n0r3a/minimal_voidlinux_install/README.md

 ## Minimal Void Linux Install (UEFI x86_64)

 This is a simple script to install Void Linux musl on UEFI x86_64 systems.
-It's for people who want a minimal FDE setup without LVM and "fancy" filesystems like Btrfs
+It's for people who want a minimal fde setup without LVM and "fancy" filesystems like btrfs

 **Disclaimer:**

-* This script doesn't use LVM
+* This script doesn't use lvm
 * File system is xfs
 * You'll need `git` and `parted` installed before running the script
 * No swap